qgis/QGIS-Android/README.md

-## For the latest version of all the build scripts, please refere to https://github.com/opengisch/OSGeo4A
+## For the latest version of all the build scripts, please refer to https://github.com/opengisch/OSGeo4A

 This information is still here for reference: